ncsa/oa4mp/server-admin/src/main/resources/qdl/pelican/readme.txt

 Use
 ---
-Copy this directory someplace.
+Copy the Pelican directory someplace.
 This has templates that should be resolved by the installer, so during OA4MP install, specify the -preprocess flag and point it to pelican-cfg.ini,

 E.g.

+Set your $OA4MP_SERVER directory then run the installer. ($> is the bash prompt)

+$> export OA4MP_SERVER=/opt/oa4mp-server
-java -jar server-installer.jar install -dir /opt/oa4mp-server -preprocess /path/to/pelican-cfg.ini
+$> java -jar server-installer.jar install -dir $OA4MP_SERVER -preprocess /path/to/pelican-cfg.ini

 (Make sure you use the correct -version argument as well, if needed.)

-Before starting the server for the first time, cd to the directory that has pelican-setup.qdl, make *sure* the correct ini file is loaded (see note there), then issue
+Before starting the server for the first time, cd to the directory that has pelican-setup.qdl, then issue

-./pelican-setup.qdl
+./pelican-setup.qdl pelican-cfg.ini

 When this finishes successfully:
 * The admin client and the service client have been created